-Our final thought is that even in our recent experience, most market research is still done in much the same way as it was 20 or 30 years ago.
+Our final thought is that even in our recent experience, most market research is still done in much the same way as it was 20-30 years ago.

-Online samples for quant research (see for example our article on using Photoshop for marketing).
-Then there’s the vast library of secondary research available through Google.
+Online samples for quant research (for example, see our using Photoshop for marketing article).
+Then there’s the vast amount of secondary research available via Google.

 Market researchers should be embracing these opportunities.
 And yet, our perception is market researchers are on the whole a conservative bunch.
 They stick to what they know.
-When we wrote our article on digital evangelists, deniers and decathleters, many researchers would sit in the deniers camp.
+When we wrote about digital evangelists, deniers and decathleters, many researchers would sit in the deniers camp.

 If we look at the training topics on the Australian Research society’s events calendar for example, the topics heavily focus on market research processes and techniques.